-We continue to enhance our sales strategy, which we expect will include more significant engagements with distribution, value-added resellers and systems integration partners to resell our products.
-Disruptions to, or our failure to effectively develop and manage, these partners and the processes and procedures that support them could adversely affect our ability to generate revenues from the sale of our products.
-If we do not have adequate personnel, experience and resources to manage the relationships with these partners and to fulfill our responsibilities under such arrangements, such shortcomings could lead to the decrease of the sales of our products and our operating results could suffer.
+We continue to enhance our sales strategy, which we expect will include more significant engagements with value-added resellers and global system integration partners to resell our products and services.
+Disruptions to, or our failure to effectively develop and manage, these partners and the processes and procedures that support them could adversely affect our ability to generate revenues from the sale of our products and services.
+If we do not have adequate personnel, experience and resources to manage the relationships with these partners and to fulfill our responsibilities under such arrangements, such shortcomings could lead to the decrease of the sales of our products and services and our operating results could suffer.

-We continue to enhance our sales strategy, which we expect will include more significant engagements with distribution and VAR channel partners to resell our products.
-In addition, some of our target customers, including the U.S. federal government, rely on systems integrators to incorporate new equipment or services into their networks.
-Our future success is dependent upon establishing and maintaining successful relationships with a variety of value-added distribution, VAR and systems integration partners.
-While we have begun the process of identifying and entering into agreements with software application, system integrator and OEM or resale partners, we will need to increase our engagement with such partners for us to be successful.
+We continue to enhance our sales strategy, which we expect will include more significant engagements with VAR channel partners and system integrators to resell our products and services.
+Our future success is dependent upon establishing and maintaining successful relationships with a variety of distributors and value-added distribution, VAR and systems integration partners.
 We may also need to pursue strategic partnerships with vendors who have broader technology or product offerings in order to compete with end-to-end solution providers.
 In addition, many of the enterprise markets we are pursuing require a broad network of resale partners in order to achieve effective distribution.

-Many of our distribution and channel partners sell competitive products and the loss of, or reduction in sales by, these partners could materially reduce our revenues.
+Many of our distribution and channel partners sell competitive products and services and the loss of, or reduction in sales by, these partners could materially reduce our revenues.
 Our sales through channel partners typically involve the use of our products as components of a larger solution being implemented by the systems integrator.
 In these instances, the purchase and sale of our products are dependent on the channel partner, who typically controls the timing, prioritization and implementation of the project.
 Project delays, changes in priority or solution re-design decisions by the systems integrator can adversely affect our product sales.
-If we fail to maintain relationships with our distribution, VAR and systems integration partners; fail to develop new relationships with other partners in new markets; fail to manage, train or provide incentives to our existing partners effectively or if these partners are not successful in their sales efforts, sales of our products may decrease and our operating results could suffer.
+If we fail to maintain relationships with our distribution, VAR and systems integration partners; fail to develop new relationships with other partners in new markets; fail to manage, train or provide incentives to our existing partners effectively; or if these partners are not successful in their sales efforts, sales of our products and services may decrease and our operating results could suffer.
 Moreover, if we do not have adequate personnel, experience and resource to manage the relationships with our partners and to fulfill our responsibilities under such arrangements, any shortcomings could have a material adverse impact on our business and consolidated financial statements.